The Knight Writer: How Amazon’s The Rings of Power Got The Rings of Power Completely Wrong

 Meanwhile Celeborn, her husband, stayed at Ost-in-Edhil, but was ignored by Celebrimbor.

-Celeborn, who fought Sauron’s forces who attacked Eregion in order to gather all of the Rings of Power for himself.
+Celeborn, who fought Sauron’s forces when the Dark Lord attacked Eregion in order to gather all of the Rings of Power for himself.
 Celeborn who, with Elrond, led the survivors to Imladris while Galadriel, with her daughter Celebrian, were safe and sound in Lorien (check out our editorial about the Season 2 finale and our version of what could have happened with a showdown between Celebron and Sauron).

 But that was all traded for a modern-day fling between the Lady and the Dark Lord and a cheap kiss with her future son-in-law.